ploomber/ploomber/doc/guide/core.rst

     dag.render()
     sql_task

-.. talk about debugging rendering
+.. talk about debugging rendering, using the traceback (errors are details)
+    but also doing task.params (explain pre and post render difference)

 .. talk about source code tracking, parameter passing